yao-mxu/progress/README.md

 3. Application to Japan Visa
 4. Get tickets etc
 5. Statement of Purpose
-6. Speak to Lori Cottle!!!
-ON MONDAY!!!
+-6.
+Speak to Lori Cottle!!!
+ON MONDAY!!!-

 ## Oct 24, 2025 (Week 5)

+Great:

+1. Spoke to Lori Cottle!
+2.